dext0s/cc-project-steganography-telegram-bot/milestone-docu/2-milestone/test-strategy.md

 # Test setup and considerations:

-## Task manager
+## Task manager and est runner

-## Test runner
+For the runner and manager I'm using [Poetry](https://python-poetry.org/) as it properly manages [PEP-518](https://peps.python.org/pep-0518) for Python dependencies.

 ## Assertions

-## App build

-In a future stage of the app the objective is to set up Poetry To keep the requisites for the app we are following [PEP-518]https://peps.python.org/pep-0518.
-This means the code will have a **pyproject.toml** which details the dependences.
+As an assertion library I'm using the standard assertion library from python.

 ## App linting

-Checking linting follows [PEP-8](https://peps.python.org/pep-0008/), [PEP-518]https://peps.python.org/pep-0518 and [PEP-257](https://peps.python.org/pep-0257/).
+Pylint to check linting follows [PEP-8](https://peps.python.org/pep-0008/), [PEP-518]https://peps.python.org/pep-0518 and [PEP-257](https://peps.python.org/pep-0257/).
+(In Progress).

 ## Telegram bot testing